ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ACMEScript-metatags.md

 Meta tags are special commands in a script that are not executed during the runtime of a script, but describe certain capabilities of the script or give, for example, the script a name or provide instructions when a script should be executed.

 Meta tags are keywords that start with an at-character `@`.
-They can appear anywhere in a script file on a single line, but it is recommend to collect them either at the start or the end of a script.
+They can appear anywhere in a script file on a single line, but it is recommended to collect them either at the start or the end of a script.

 !!! important
 	Meta tag names are case sensitive.